department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/landing-page/research/Medallia-feedback-analysis.md

 * **FIX IN PROGRESS 12/23**: 1 user tried to clear the notification "red dot" around their new messages, but was unable to do so despite no new messages in the inbox

 ## Possible future enhancements?
+* 1 user was looking for a way to upload a form
 * 1 user expected to be able to update/change their address online
 * 1 user expected the ability to add a second address to their profile (need different billing and shipping addresses)
 * 1 user was unable to verify private insurance online
-* 1 user described desire for an information sheet or glossary of terminology around their diagnosis for family members to help them navigate medical appointments.
+* 1 user described desire for an information sheet or glossary of terminology around their diagnosis for family members to help them navigate medical appointments

 ## Joys users expressed
 * Learned new things